 We touch on marketing content, what content is working, and what content is not working.
 Why is it not working and is it because the sales teams aren’t adopting it or perhaps is it not resonating with our customers?
 We touch on sales execution, so how do we empower our salespeople to understand what good looks like?
 How do we empower them to understand what to know, say, show, and do in a given situation, in those really precious moments that we get in front of customers and prospective customers?
 How do we drive that customer experience?
 So not only in the limited time that we’ve got available with them, do we differentiate from the competition, but then how do we follow that through the full customer lifecycle to keep our customers engaged and to help reinforce the value that we drive?
 Ultimately, if we do that well in the world of sales enablement, it results in revenue and it has a really demonstrable impact on the top line.

 SS: I couldn’t agree more.
-Andy right now, improving sales productivity is definitely top of mind for a lot of organizations.
+Andy right now, improving sales productivity is definitely top of mind for a lot of organisations.
 Can you tell us a little bit about the importance of productivity in the current economic environment?

 AC: Productivity, right now, is a topic that is being discussed in every boardroom.
 From every corner of Europe, back into North America, South America, APAC, and beyond.
 Productivity is a key focus.
 Now, many people will argue, well, it’s kind of always been there, but I would say for much of the past 10, 15 years, investment has been relatively easy and relatively cheap.
 It’s been relatively easy to raise money to raise funds and the focus has very much been for many businesses to grow at any cost.
 One thing we’ve seen over the last six months and nine months arguably is that it has changed and it’s almost changed on a dime.
 We’ve had to go from very rapid growth with in some cases fairly high cash burn to a position in a matter of months where cash burn is very tightly controlled and growth is still there but it’s at a more moderate level.